 Article III.
 Insignia of Society

-The colors of the Society shall be blue, for scholarship, and gold, for purity.
+The colors of the Society are blue, for scholarship, and gold, for purity.

-The official seal of the Society shall be of the same general character as the emblem.
+The official seal of the Society is of the same general character as the emblem.

 Article IV.
 Membership in the Society